ISG-Siegen/lenskit-auto/README.md

 recommender-system library.
 It automates algorithm selection and hyper parameter optimization an can build ensemble models based on the LensKit models.

+LensKit-Auto is currently developed and tested only on Linux systems.

 ## Resources

 - Documentation: [LensKit-Auto Documenatation](https://lenskit-auto.readthedocs.io/en/latest/index.html)